-The default Python version that comes with Raspberry Pi OS (Raspbian) is 3.9.2, and is outdated.
-I prefer to build and use the latest Python on python.org.
+The default Python version that comes with Raspberry Pi OS (Raspbian) Bookworm aka Debian 12 is 3.11.2, and is not outdated by any means.
+I still prefer to build and use the latest Python on python.org.
 You can manually install the latest version of Python using these steps.

 Why use Python on the Raspberry Pi?